vjz3qz/vjz3qz/README.md

 - 💻 I have experience with: Java, Python, JavaScript, C/C++, HTML/CSS, and Bash, as well as frameworks and libraries like React.js, Node.js, Express.js, and pandas.
 - 🤝 I'm looking to collaborate on projects that use technology to make a positive impact on society and the world around us.
 - 📫 You can reach me at vjz3qz@virginia.edu.

+Thanks for visiting my profile!
+I'm always looking for new opportunities to learn, collaborate, and make an impact, so feel free to reach out if you'd like to connect.
+--->

+# Hi, I'm Varun 👋

+Third-year Computer Science student at the University of Virginia passionate about leveraging tech for positive change.
+I'm experienced in Java, Python, JavaScript, C/C++, HTML/CSS, and more.
+Currently, I'm exploring Advanced Software Development and Machine Learning.

+## Experience 🚀

+- **Software Engineering & Data Intern** at Freddie Mac.
+Led the development of automation tools, contributed to data privacy, and worked on cloud-based document transfer solutions.
+- **Software Engineering Intern** at Charlottesville-Albemarle Rescue Squad.
+Developed a database manager app and optimized a distributed software security system.
+- **Undergraduate Research Assistant** at UVA's Computational Systems Biology Lab.
+Developed predictive ML models and worked with high-performance computing.

+## Projects 🛠️

+- **Leftover Link** - Web app connecting restaurants and homeless shelters for food donations.
+- **Brick Breaker** - Java-based GUI application replicating the classic Brick Breaker game.
+- **Course Reviews System** - Secure Java-based system for course reviews.
+- **Command-line Socket Chat** - Command-line chat program developed in C.

+You can reach me at vjz3qz@virginia.edu.
+Always looking for opportunities to learn and make an impact!

 <!---